adamorse/cv/index.md

 _REU Mentor, 3 summers_

 Lead groups of 3-4 undergraduate researchers.
-- designed and guided the students’ summer research
+- Designed and guided the students’ summer research
-- students produced two peer-reviewed publications
+- Students produced two peer-reviewed publications
-- students presented their research at local and national conferences
+- Students presented their research at local and national conferences
-- designed and taught intensive minicourses on graph theory, topology, and abstract algebra
+- Designed and taught intensive minicourses on graph theory, topology, and abstract algebra

 ## Publications